moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 ```

 ### agent.user_title
-The name your MSA will refer to you and other users as.
+The name MSA will refer to the user as.

 Example:
 ```json